barimale/card-manager/README.md

 Open two solutions located in microservice and ui folders.
 Run projects.
 ### Desktop app
-Start using desktop app by navigating via tabs and insert data.
+Start using desktop app by navigating via tabs and inserting data.